eoas-ubc/eoas-ubc.github.io/docs/dashboards.md

 * **[Drawdown](https://dashboard.eoas.ubc.ca/drawdown)** for confined and unconfined acquifers plots 2D drawdown curves for a well in a uniform acquifer with adjustable properties.
 Github repository is the "drawdown" folder [here](https://github.com/phaustin/addon_containers).
 Initially used in [EOSC 325](https://www.eoas.ubc.ca/academics/courses/eosc325) in Fall term, 2021.

 * **Ogata-Banks** This is a 1D solute transport visualization aid.
-The app plots concentration as a function to distance along a 1D column, or at a location on that column as a function of time.
+The app plots concentration as a function of distance along a 1D column, or at a location along that column as a function of time.
 Users can adjust velocity and dispersion coefficient, and the contribution from each of 2 components can be compared.
-Under development as of February 2023.
+Under development as of February 2023 ([prototype as of 23/02/15](https://contaminants-convection.onrender.com/) on "render.com" - slow startup, but a free service).

 * **[Mohr's circles](https://dashboard.eoas.ubc.ca/mohrs)**; plots Mohr's circles and failure envelopes by interactively adjusting stress.
 Github [repo](https://github.com/fhmjones/mohrs).
 Initially used in [EOSC 323](https://www.eoas.ubc.ca/academics/courses/eosc323) in Fall term, 2022.